l-aldarondo/PyBer_Analysis/README.md

 <br/>

 The above used charts and methods are an easy way of using Pandas and Matplotlib libraries to have a quick overview of the dataset in a short period of time.
-Knowing what is in our dataset will allow us to clean it, expand our exploratory analysis if needed, extract data and at the end produce a more robust analysis.
+Knowing what is in our dataset will allow us to clean it, expand our exploratory analysis if needed, extract data, and produce a more robust analysis at the end.

 ### Results

 <br/>

-After our analysis we were able to created a PyBer summary DataFrame that summarized: The total number of rides for each city type, The total number of drivers for each city type, The sum of the fares for each city type is retrieved, ​The average fare per ride for each city type is calculated, The average fare per driver for each city type is calculated as shown in (Figure 1.4).
+After our analysis, we were able to created a PyBer summary DataFrame that summarized: the total number of rides for each city type, the total number of drivers for each city type, the sum of the fares for each city type is retrieved, the average fare per ride for each city type is calculated, the average fare per driver for each city type is calculated as shown in (Figure 1.4).

 ![pyber_summary](./Images/pyber_ride_summary_df.png)